WPMedia/feed-components/blocks/feeds-source-content-api-by-day3-block/README.md

 ## Parameters

 - dateField: ANS date field to use in range statement
-- dateRange: date to use in YYYY-MM-DD format or 'latest' for today. latest is use instead of generating todays date because of the chance that the process making the request (fusion) is in a different tz then the ES cluster.
+- dateRange: date to use in YYYY-MM-DD format or 'latest' for today. latest is used instead of generating today's date because of the chance that the process making the request (fusion) is in a different tz then the ES cluster.
 - Section: Maps to taxonomy.sections.\_id.
 It needs to start with a slash “/news”
 - Author: Maps to credits.by.\_id
 - Keywords: Maps to taxonomy.seo_keywords.
 It can be a comma separated list of values